Emory Psychological Center

 To be considered for one of our clinician openings for an evaluation beginning in September, 2017, you must complete a written screening form.
 This form will be brief, and will need to be mailed or faxed (fax suggested) to us for consideration.
 Once we have received your screening form, we may call to conduct a follow-up interview to get some more information.
 Based on this, we will determine if we will be able to accept you or your child for an assessment during the Fall semester.
 We receive many more requests for testing than we have spaces for each semester.
 Availability of assessment services is limited by the training needs of our students.

-The screening form will go live on this website on Monday, June 26, 2017 and will be available online until Friday, June 30, 2017.
+The screening form will go live on this website on Monday, June 26, 2017.

-You will hear back from us, either by mail/fax or by phone by Friday, July 21, 2017.
+You will hear back from us, either by mail/fax or by phone, by the end of July 2017.
 If you are accepted for an evaluation, the full fee of $850* (which includes a non-refundable fee of $100) is required to reserve your spot, and must be received by our office within 1 week of your acceptance.